SudhamshM/project4-itis-4166-ntwk-based-app-dev/README.md

 # Project 4 - ITIS 4166

-An extension of Project 3, with a major improvement in adding authentication to the database for logging in, signing up for a new account, and modifying events.
+An extension of Project 3 to my Movie Meetup website, with a major improvement in adding authentication to the database for logging in, signing up for a new account, and modifying events.

 The new iteration is deployed on Render [here!](https://project4moviemeetup.onrender.com/)